Sengab-platform/API-docs/source/index.html.md

 # Introduction

-Welcome to the Lockscreen API!
+Welcome to the Lockscreen API !
+<br>Currently, we use only HTTP illustrating examples for the documentation.